This section will guide you through setting up vets and surgical profiles for your clinic.

 Vet Signature

-To upload a signature, click the Add/Edit Signature button at the bottom of the screen.
-Click the ‘Upload Signature’ option on the generated popup.
+- Click the Upload Signature option on the generated popup.
 The vet signature must be in a standard picture format such as .jpeg, .bmp, .png.

-Choose the vet signature file in your computer and click Open
+- Choose the vet signature file in your computer and click Open

 Setting a Default Vet

-Default vet can be set up so that when you check in an appointment HQ auto-assigns the chosen default veterinarian.
+The default vet can be set up so that when you check in an appointment HQ auto-assigns the chosen default veterinarian.
 This is a time saver because your staff will not need to select who the veterinarian is for each animal record.
 This is very helpful if your clinic only has one vet, but equally helpful if you have multiple vets but only one works per day.
-In the morning, you can select this veterinarian as the default, and then all day long, when staff check patients in via the Check-in/Checkout menu or E-lobby, this vet is auto-assigned.d.
+In the morning, you can select this veterinarian as the default, and then all day long, when staff check patients in via the Check-in/Checkout menu or E-lobby, this vet is auto-assigned.

 Vet Profile Setup